 As far as I am concerned, the club does pretty much everything right.
 There is only one caveat: it’s not extremely forgiving.
 This driver is specially made for low-handicappers, which means it’s not the club you will want to reach for if you’re trying to shave strokes from your score.

 Head size used to be much more of a consideration than it used to be.
-This is mostly because of the fact that basically, all drivers come in at more or less the same size now.
+This is mostly because basically, all drivers come in at more or less the same size now.
 It’s a rare day that you find a club that clogs in at less than 460cc (the USGA maximum).

-The 46cc head is prized for the fact that it gives designers more real estate to maximize the sweet spot, the center of gravity, the aerodynamic qualities..etc.
+The 46cc head is prized because it gives designers more real estate to maximize the sweet spot, the center of gravity, the aerodynamic qualities..etc.

-It’s much more in your interest to choose something that is visually appealing.
-Confidence is the very best tool that you can have at your disposal on the course so invest in something that makes you feel good when you step up to the tee.
+It’s much more in your interest to choose something visually appealing.
+Confidence is the very best tool that you can have at your disposal on the course, so invest in something that makes you feel good when you step up to the tee.